BPPV Affects millions our app can help!

 Brandt-Daroff exercises with the BPPV Self Help app

 A Brandt-Daroff exercise programme is often prescribed for the home treatment of BPPV and is reputed to have a success rate of 95%.
-The Brandt-Daroff exercise programme is not the only BPPV exercise programme recommended by clinicians but it is the one our specialist recommended and worked for us.
+The Brandt-Daroff exercise programme, often simply referred to as BPPV exercises, is not the only BPPV exercise programme recommended by clinicians but it is one of the most common and is the one that our specialist recommended and worked for us.
 In the future we may look at developing an app to help with some of the other BPPV exercises e.g. Epley manoeuvre, Semont manoeuvre etc.

 While the Brandt-Daroff exercise programme is considered to be one of the more arduous BPPV treatment regimes it is actually fairly simple to do and requires only one piece of equipment - your bed!